 "What you are doing is not good," said an LGBT activist from Kenya's Turkana region.
 "You give them a gated compound, and you give them water inside this compound.
 All these are good things.
 But what do you expect to happen when these other communities begin asking questions?"

 Still, the idea that some people might fake being gay to get assistance or to get resettled abroad spread fear inside the UNHCR last February, when more than 76 people claiming to be LGBT refugees showed up at the Nairobi office on a single day.
-The mass arrival conjured worries of an organised trafficking ring.
+The mass arrival conjured worries of an organized trafficking ring.
 De Langhe said she received a tip from the Ugandan priest who had ushered the first group of refugees to be careful about the newcomers.
 "When you have 70 people at your door in one day, something is happening," De Langhe told me.

 This newfound anxiety about imposters made the UNHCR's work even more challenging.
 De Langhe delayed the processing while her staff sorted the legitimate LGBT refugees from the posers.
-"These 76—there may be genuine cases among this group, but their cases may be jeopardised because of the false cases among them," she said.
+"These 76—there may be genuine cases among this group, but their cases may be jeopardized because of the false cases among them," she said.

 If there are fakers among the hundreds of people applying for refugee status and claiming to be LGBT, De Langhe said she wouldn't entirely blame them for trying.
 "Why do we have fraudulent cases?
 Because we have a pull factor.
 We have to admit that," she said.
 "If you are a poor single man living in Uganda in difficult conditions, and you hear about LGBT cases from your country going quickly to North America, you could take your chances and represent yourself as an LGBT.
 I think that's normal."